learn-co-curriculum/python-p4-passwords/README.md

 <details>
   <summary>
     <em>1.
-What setup steps do you need to complete to use BCrypt in your Rails
+What setup steps do you need to complete to use Bcrypt in your Flask
         app?</em>
   </summary>